-2. Send the school a letter telling them you will be in the area and that you are very interested in their school
+2. Send the medical school admissions committee a letter telling them you will be in the area and that you are very interested in their school

 It’s important to remember that the admissions office is not a black box – admissions offices are staffed by real people who care about selecting the best fit applicants for their school.
 They also are quite reasonable when it comes to respecting applicants’ travel schedules and the challenges of going on medical school interviews around the country.
 Oftentimes, if a candidate is in the area, the school will allow them to come and interview if they have already traveled great distances to interview at another school (or even if you happen to be in the area at the time).
 You can send a letter or an email in advance of your travel, expressing interest in interviewing at the medical school of your choice.
 If you receive a favorable response in return, you can adjust your travel accordingly and get your interview.
 This strategy does not always work, but it’s a win-win situation when it does.
 The important thing is to make an effort!

 No Medical School Interview Invite Tip: Remember, don’t just tell the school you will be in the area.
 Still mention a few key aspects about the school that make it one of your top choices.